What is a Sacrament?

 Confirmation of adults

 Age 7+, Child must attend parish Religious Ed. or Star School or be in an approved Home Study Program.
 Parent classes (for all parents) and home study booklet supplied.
 Reception of the Sacrament will be in the winter.
 Required before First Communion.
-Contact Priscilla.
+Contact Ashley.